Texas Democratic lawmakers flee state to thwart voting restrictions - News Break

 Votes in the full chambers were expected this week.
 Instead, Democrats bolted.

-Another Democratic state representative, James Talarico, tweeted a photo of himself alongside dozens of fellow departing lawmakers.

-"We’re flying to DC to demand Congress pass the For The People Act and save our democracy," Talarico said in the tweet.

-President Joe Biden's administration has pledged to continue pushing Congress to pass legislation that protects the right to vote.
-But Senate Republicans have not backed the legislation, likely dooming it.
+President Joe Biden’s administration has pledged to continue pushing Congress to pass legislation that protects the right to vote.
+But Senate Republicans have not backed the measure, likely dooming it.